PanosGreg/AWS-Cloud/README.md

 ![AWS-Cloud module recording](https://raw.githubusercontent.com/PanosGreg/AWS-Cloud/master/Notes/Terminalizer/demo-aws.gif)

-The recording was done with Terminalizer by the way.
+The recording was done with **Terminalizer** by the way.
-So if anyone wants to replay it on his own PowerShell console, just use the demo-aws.yml file in the Notes folder.
+So if anyone wants to replay it on his own PowerShell console, just use the *demo-aws.yml* file in the Notes folder.

 ```powershell
 terminalizer play demo-aws.yml
 ```

+I've also written a script that automates the installation process of Terminalizer.
+You can find that in the Notes folder as well.

 Author:     Panos Grigoriadis
 Date:       Oct.
 2019